GandhiCloud/cp4a-install-v4/TA-PreReq-pv-install.md

 # Additional Pre-req for Transformation Advisor

-The prequisite for the Transformation Advisor is given below.
+The prequisite for Transformation Advisor is given below.

 The detailed documentation is available in IBM Knowledge Center https://www.ibm.com/support/knowledgecenter/SSCSJL_4.x/install-prerequisites-ta.html

-### 1. Install NFS Server setup.
+### 1. Install NFS Server

-You would need NFS server for Transformation Advisor (ta).
-If you have existing NFS server, you can skip this step and goto next step.
+*You would need NFS server for Transformation Advisor (ta).
+If you have existing NFS server, you can skip this step and goto next step.*

 If you don't have existing nfs server, you can setup one quickly with following instructions.